kounoike/action-textlint/README.md

 ## Customizes

 `.textlintrc` put in your repo.
-And need textlint included in project package.json .
+~~And need textlint included in project package.json .~~ (Updated) If you use textlint in your repository (textlint exists in package.json), the action use it.
+Otherwise the action use own textlint.
+Of cause, plugins/rules in `.textlintrc` are automatically installed.
+In this case, automatically installed packages are located in `/textlint/node_modules`.

 ## Example usage